TheCaptainCraken/blog/content/posts/rusty_raytracing/index.md

 ## The painting analogy

 Imagine you're a painter assigned to depict a landscape, armed with a canvas, paint, and a brush.
-However, there's a catch—you're not artistically inclined.
+However, there's a catch: you're not artistically inclined.
 But fear not, ray tracing comes to the rescue!
 In a way, it's like putting an insect net on a stick.
 By looking through this net, you can observe the landscape.
 Now, envision dividing the canvas into squares, mirroring those in the net.
 For each square in the net, identify the color of the landscape seen through it and paint that color onto the canvas in the corresponding position.
 Repeat this process for every hole in the net, and you've successfully crafted a painting!
 Here's the algorithm in a nutshell:

 ```Pseudocode
 set everything up